aitzaz-qadir/csci-3130-group-project/README.md

 that caused difficulties in order to provide a well documented guide for programmers who may later want to use or modify this code

+## draw.io ##
+NB - Preferably use draw.io for simple design docs so they can be easily shared
+    on a repository

 ## How to set up a Chrome Extension ##
 src: https://developer.chrome.com/docs/extensions/mv3/getstarted/